 - 1 A set of Operations Procedures, which should include the following information: - (a) Identity and contact details of the operator. - (b) Description of the operator's nature of work, and its organisational structure pertaining to UA operations, if applicable.
-The names of UA pilots, their UAPL references and licence ratings should be listed. - (c) General procedures for incident and accident reporting, and management of casualties arising from any accident. - (d) Description of an internal training programme to ensure competency and currency for all personnel involved in UA operations. - (e) Description of how the flight records, maintenance records and training records are managed. - (f) Details of the UA and its associated elements such as the ground control station: - (i) Picture(s) clearly showing the UA and its associated elements, - (ii) Specifications of the UA and its associated elements, - (iii) Flight checks to be carried out for all envisaged UA operations, - (iv) Emergency procedures to be carried out for all envisaged UA operations, - (v) Maintenance regime of the UA and its associated elements. - (g) Description of the type(s) of operation to be conducted and the general procedures to conduct the operation safely. - Note: The set of Operations Procedures should be approved and signed by the responsible personnel for the organisation's UA operations to confirm that it and any included supporting documents will be complied with at all times.
+The names of UA pilots, their UAPL references and licence ratings should be listed. - (c) General procedures for incident and accident reporting, and management of casualties arising from any accident. - (d) Description of an internal training programme to ensure competency and currency for all personnel involved in UA operations. - (e) Description of how the flight records, maintenance records and training records are managed. - (f) Details of every UA, including one that may be leased or borrowed from another operator, and its associated elements such as the ground control station: - (i) Picture(s) clearly showing the UA and its associated elements, - (ii) Specifications of the UA and its associated elements, - (iii) Flight checks to be carried out for all envisaged UA operations, - (iv) Emergency procedures to be carried out for all envisaged UA operations, - (v) Maintenance regime of the UA and its associated elements. - (g) Description of the type(s) of operation to be conducted and the general procedures to conduct the operation safely.

+Note: The set of Operations Procedures should be approved and signed by the responsible personnel for the organisation's UA operations to confirm that it and any included supporting documents will be complied with at all times.